 Surface Movement Radar

-SMR provide surveillance of all aircraft and vehicles in this area with a high update rate.
-SMR antennas are often mounted on the tower, which has good visibility of the manoeuvring area.
+SMR provides surveillance of all aircraft and vehicles in this area with a high update rate.
+SMR antennas are often mounted on the tower, which has good visibility of the maneuvering area.
 (Very big airfields like the Munich Airport, have even a second control tower for its second terminal and the purpose of the airfield taxiway management.)
 The ground surface environment is quite different from high altitude because of the increased clutter and other physical problems.
 The quality of surveillance information on the ground is often quite poor and limited by these physical problems.

 Existing SMR systems are sometimes known by the acronym ASDE - Airport Surface Detection Equipment.

-Most airports use the Automatic Dependent Surveillance - Broadcast (ADS-B) today.
+Most airports use Automatic Dependent Surveillance - Broadcast (ADS-B) today.
 The system also decodes the SSR information, thus providing the capability to „tag” the target with the aircraft call sign.
 The display in the picture shows the aircraft tagged with their Mode S addresses.
 These can subsequently be converted to aircraft call sign and flight number.